-A student may request an appeal in writing to the Student Affairs Designee, postmarked within 48 hours of the letter of disciplinary action.
-An appeals committee, composed of two faculty members (appointed by Faculty Assembly Officers), two students (appointed by Student Affairs Designee) and one administrator (appointed by the Chief Academic Officer) will be assembled to review the complaint and determine whether there is a basis for appeal.
+A student may request an appeal in writing to the Assistant Dean of Student Development, postmarked within 48 hours of the letter of disciplinary action.
+An appeals committee, composed of 2 faculty members (appointed by Faculty Assembly Officers), 2 students (appointed by Assistant Dean of Student Development) and 1 administrator (appointed by the Vice President for Academic Affairs) will be assembled to review the complaint and determine whether there is a basis for appeal.

 By virtue of filing an appeal, the accused student agrees to allow the committee permission to review confidential records as relevant.
-If the committee agrees to hear the appeal, the student has a right to:
+If the committee will hear the appeal, the student has a right to the following during the hearing: